 We must now enter extremely speculative territory.
 One of the most thought-provoking theories of aesthetics that I have come across was proposed by a machine learning researcher named Jürgen Schmidhuber.
 He has a provocative way of summing up his theory: Interestingness is the first derivative of beauty.

-Of course through-out life we all experience different things, and that’s where the subtlety of nuance and the explosion of interest in the consumer’s perpetual drive to hyper-personalisation stems.
+Of course, throughout life, we all experience different things, and that’s where the subtlety of nuance and the explosion of interest in the consumer’s perpetual drive to hyper-personalisation stems.
 Now we know that our preferred retailer, stocking the products of the quality and style we want, has the technology available for him to offer us uniquely discerning product selections.
 Why then would anyone not demand it, and suspend hard-earned loyalty if a demonstration of relevancy wasn’t forthcoming?

-Which brings us ultimately to the diffusion of innovation theory, (E.M.
+This brings us ultimately to the diffusion of innovation theory, (E.M.
 Rogers in 1962) which is how we adopt a new idea, behaviour, or product – most commonly now applied new technology, that retailers can install to add to what we offer our consumers.
 If the consumer’s preferred retailer adopts new technology to complement their existing ones, they enjoy new new and supplementary benefits – profits, not previously experienced.
 The key to adoption is that the company must perceive the idea, behaviour, or product as new or innovative.
 It is only through this that growth is possible.

 See this crucial software comparison article: